oneapi-src/oneDNN/tests/benchdnn/doc/driver_conv.md

 ## Essence of Testing

-DNNL supports different data types, such as single-precision floating point (`dnnl_f32`) and signed/unsigned integer of different lengths (`dnnl_{s,u}{8,16,32}`).
+oneDNN supports different data types, such as single-precision floating point (`dnnl_f32`) and signed/unsigned integer of different lengths (`dnnl_{s,u}{8,16,32}`).
 We need to cover all those cases with tests.
-It is essential to test real convolution sizes, because DNNL provides different optimizations depending on the convolution parameters.
+It is essential to test real convolution sizes, because oneDNN provides different optimizations depending on the convolution parameters.
 There is no single unified approach inside, so it would not be enough to test only a few convolutions (also known as unit tests).